 - Are my beneficiaries in high tax brackets?

-Under the SECURE Act’s 10-year rule, non-spouse beneficiaries must have inherited IRAs depleted over 10 years instead of taking minimum distributions each year over a life expectancy.
+Under the SECURE Act’s 10-year rule, most non-spouse beneficiaries must have inherited IRAs depleted over 10 years, unless the decedent IRA was past RBD.
+Then, the beneficiary will be taking minimum distributions each year until the tenth anniversary of death.

 If beneficiaries are in a high tax bracket, inherited tax-free Roth IRA money does not get taxed at the beneficiary’s high rate.